makrai/notes/maynez2005-faithful-abs-summ.md

     * Convolutional Neural Network (CNN, Narayan+ 2018a), and
     * Transformers (Radford+ 2019; Rothe+ 2020), as well as
     * human written summaries
-  * for the recently introduced eXtreme S UM marization task (XS UM , Narayan+ 2018a).
-We seek to answer the following
+  * for the recently introduced eXtreme SUMmarization task (XSum , Narayan+ 2018a)
 * questions:
   * How frequently do abstractive summarizers hallucinate content?;
   * Do models hallucinate by